 The Pioneer Legacy Lives On

-Along with keeping Olive Osmond’s legacy alive, and helping the deaf and hearing impaired community, Justin Osmond hopes this show will connect with rising generations.
-“They tend to forget why we celebrate Pioneer Day,” says Justin.
-“They have no clue of the sacrifices made by the pioneers so that they could enjoy their present day accommodations.
-Every time we’ve done this, the kids always walk away totally changed—like they’re excited to go find out who their great-great-grandfather was.”
+Along with keeping Olive Osmond’s legacy alive and helping the deaf community, Justin hopes this show will connect with rising generations.
+“Our youth tend to forget why we celebrate Pioneer Day,” said Justin.
+“They need to understand the sacrifices made by the pioneers so they can better appreciate and enjoy their present day conveniences and accommodations.
+Every time we’ve done this event, I’ve noticed the youth always walk away with a change of heart—like they’re excited to go find out who their great-great-grandfather was.”

-Doors are set to open at 6:30 p.m. for the show, a pre-show will begin at 8:15 p.m. and end at 9:05, and an intermission will then take place until 9:20 p.m.
-Merrill Osmond’s Youth Pioneer Production & Firework Spectacular will start at 9:20 p.m. and end at 10:15 p.m.
+Admission is free.
+Doors are set to open on July 24th at 6:30 p.m.
+A pre-show will begin at 8:30 p.m., and then Merrill Osmond’s The Pioneer Legacy will start at dusk (approximately 9:20 p.m.) and end with a spectacular fireworks finale.